St. Leonard, Maryland

 St. Leonard is a census-designated place (CDP) in Calvert County, Maryland, United States.
 The population was 742 at the 2010 census.
 Residents of the Calvert Beach and Long Beach communities also use the St. Leonard ZIP code designation.

 History

 St. Leonard has a small central business district with several small shops, gas stations, and an independent grocery store.
 The town has a volunteer fire department which has hosted numerous high-profile musical acts, including Lynyrd Skynyrd, Alan Jackson, and Hootie and the Blowfish at an outdoor pavilion adjacent to the fire department.

-Notable places of interest near St. Leonard include Flag Ponds Nature Park, a nature preserve south of Long Beach along Chesapeake Bay, and Jefferson Patterson State Park 7 mi south of town, home to an annual Celtic festival, to Maryland's state archaeological facility, and the site of several key naval battles fought in the Patuxent River during the War of 1812.
+Notable places of interest near St. Leonard include Flag Ponds Nature Park, a nature preserve south of Long Beach along the Chesapeake Bay, and Jefferson Patterson State Park 7 mi south of town, home to an annual Celtic festival, to Maryland's state archaeological facility, and the site of several key naval battles fought in the Patuxent River during the War of 1812.